Gregory Dickow: Early life

 Dickow attended college at Western Michigan University in Kalamazoo and graduated with a communications degree in 1986.
 He was a member of the Maranatha Campus Ministries.

 Ministry

 In 1992, Gregory Dickow started Life Changers International Church, a multicultural faith church.
-It was incorporated in 1993.
-The church opened its Barrington Hills campus in September 1996.

 The Life Changers downtown Chicago satellite campus began in 1998.
 Dickow's television ministry started in 1998.
-In the fall of 2004, he opened a new ministry world headquarters in Hoffman Estates, a 160,000 square-foot facility located on 30 acres, incorporating a sanctuary, prayer center, gymnasium, and radio and TV studio.
-The campus also houses the Valeo Academy, a K-12 Christian school.
-The school started in 2004 and is now part of the Association of Christian Schools International.
+In the fall of 2004, he opened a new ministry headquarters in Hoffman Estates, Illinois a 160,000 square-foot facility located on 30 acres, incorporating a sanctuary, prayer center, gymnasium, and radio and TV studio.
+The campus also houses the Valeo Academy.
+The K-12 school was founded in 2004 and is part of the Association of Christian Schools International.

-Dickow also started the Ask the Pastor radio show in 2005, airing live for an hour daily.
+Dickow also began the Ask the Pastor radio show in 2005.